 If you have any questions you'd like us to cover on the show you can post a comment at the bottom of this page or email me direct (click here).
 Now take a look at everything we covered on the show.

-I'll be back with Tony on BBC Essex in June.
+I'll be back with Tony on BBC Essex in August.
 In the mean time if you have a question or need some help please get in touch.
 You can comment below or email me here.